Rangers vs. Blues: Lineups, storylines with Artemi Panarin ‘under the weather’

 2. Hit parade

 Outside of not scoring a lot of goals, there’s another thing the Rangers and Blues have in common.
 They are among the most physical teams in the NHL, at least according to one statistic.
-The Rangers lead the NHL with 927 hits; and the Blues are fourth with 820.
+The Rangers lead the NHL with 927 hits; the Blues are fourth with 820.

 Will Cuylle again leads the Rangers, and is third in the NHL, with 121 hits in 35 games.
-Last season, Cuylle set a new franchise record with 301 hits, tied for third most in the League.
+Last season, Cuylle set a franchise record with 301 hits, tied for third in the League.

 3. Did you see the red Fox?